Georgie Hubbard

 Complaining

 You know someone who is always moaning, blaming, and playing the victim.
 They seem to go from one problem to the next.
-It's the boss, the co-worker, the government, the economy, their parents, their spouse.
+It's the boss, the co-worker, the government.
 It's never their fault.
 This victim mindset steals confidence and becomes a self-fulfilling prophecy.

 The shift: Take radical responsibility for everything in your life.
 Focus on what's in your power to influence.